openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-select.md

 }
 ```

-**Function:** An object for configuring dropdown menu component parameters.
+**Function:** An object for setting parameters of the dropdown menu component.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full